Gigaspaces/xap-docs/site/content/xap121/web-application-support.markdown

 In terms of class loader delegation model, the web application class loader uses a parent last delegation mode.
 This means that the web application will first try and load classes from its own class loader, and only if they are not found, will delegate up to the parent class loader.
 This is the recommended way to work with this class loader model.

-{{% note %}}
+{{% note "Where has the Service Class Loader gone?"%}}
-Where has the Service Class Loader gone?
 The Service Class Loader is still used in order to load the JEE container, but it is hidden from the user.
 The web application class loader is created with its parent class loader being the JEE container specific class loader and not the Service Class loader.
 Users should not worry in this case about the Service Class Loader and how it is used, as the above class loader model provides exactly the same semantics as a plain web container class loader model.
 {{% /note %}}

 {{% note %}}